moy1121/moy1121/README.md

 - 👋 Hi, I’m @moy1121
-- 👀 I’m interested in frontier technolodgy.
+- 👀 I’m interested in frontier technology.
 - 🌱 I’m currently learning Python and AWS
 - 💞️ I’m looking to collaborate on any projects to assist learning.